DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/DeployTabularModel/readme.md

 ## Deploy SSAS Tabular Cube Model

 When you perform a **build** in a Visual Studio cube project, it creates an _.asdatabase_ file which defines the entire model including dimensions, attributes, measures, data sources and DAX calculations.
-In the above pipeline MsBuild to create the _.asdatabase_ file from the Visual Studio solution.
+In the above pipeline VsBuild to create the _.asdatabase_ file from the Visual Studio solution.

 The basic inputs for the **Deploy SSAS Tabular Cube Model** task are simply the path to the _.asdatabase_ file, the target SSAS server and target cube database name.
 Note that the tabular cube is always deployed without processing, as the data source connection settings are likely to be incorrect.
 The **Process SSAS Tabular cube model** task can be used to load data into the cube.